ImperialCollegeLondon/pyrealm/docs/source/constants.md

 print(ttrt_moon.h_max)
 ```

-In order to ensure that a set of parameters cannot change while models are
+In order to ensure that a set of parameters cannot change while models are being run,
-being run, instances of these parameter classes are **frozen**.
-You cannot you
+instances of these parameter classes are **frozen**.
+You cannot  edit an existing
-cannot edit an existing instance and will need to create a new instance to use
+instance and will need to create a new instance to use different parameters.
-different parameters.

 ```{code-cell} python
 :tags: ["raises-exception"]